 So how do you avoid pictures being deleted permanently and being unable to be restored?

 The answer is to backup everything using a 3rd party photo App such as Google Photos.
-It is free, all you need to do is sign up for a Google account although you will already have one if you have a Gmail email account.

 - Make sure your phone is well charged and you have a good WiFi connection

 - Go to the App Store on your iPhone and search for Google Photos